paramireze/paramireze.github.io/_posts/2018-09-14-medication-free.markdown

 categories: Lifestyle
 ---

-A few months back, I went on a week long camping trip and forgot my Asthma and allergy medications.
+A few months back, I went on a week long camping trip and forgot my asthma and allergy medications.
 It was a bit terrifying but I figured I should be okay until I got back.
-WHen I did eventually get back home and was ready to start up on my medications, I realized I felt fine.
-So I decided that I would carry my medications with me but not take any unless my symptoms came back.

-I do have trouble with my allergies if I am swimming.
-I will sneeze and get watery eyes.
+I eventually got back to civilization and had medication in hand.
+It occured to me that I felt fine and was curious what would happened if I stop taking medications all together.

+This was also scary to me.
+I have been taking medications almost daily for 10 years.
-My asthma was giving me a bit of trouble.
+At first, my asthma was giving me trouble.
-Whenever I felt the symptoms, I would breathed slowly and steady.
-It wasn't long until my asthma symptoms was completely gone.
-Maybe after a couple of weeks off the meds.
+My breathing felt a bit constricted at times so I would do breathing exercises to help relax and loosen up my lungs.
+It worked, after two weeks, for the last time, I never felt the symptoms of asthma.

+My allergies have since gone away too except when I am swimming.
+It use to be that I would puff up from dust mites, however, that has not been the case.

 It is a strange thing being cured of what were supposed to be irreversible conditions.
-You wonder how and why this happened.
-Years of taking medication every day and they may not had been necessary?
-Like i said, it is a strange thing.

-It is also a strange thing to be free medication.
-I thought I wouldn't be able to run or bike without it.
-Now I can live comfortably within my own body without any help.
+My goal moving forward is to explore idea's and concepts that I hold to be true and challenge them.